Who else is in the midst of creating a morning routine for school kids?

 I found this post from forevers ago.
 Let’s talk stubborn kids, y’all.

 Yes, we do have a morning routine – I really should print this out and use it again, it did work.
 But also – holy hell these kids are stubborn in the morning.
+There’s a reason our parenting memes are so popular.

 I have NO idea where they got this morning stubborness from.
 CERTAINLY NOT THEIR MOTHER. 🙂